Frequently Asked Questions

-Yes - Prior to graduation we conduct job workshops on a group and individual basis to help with all aspects of job seeking, from CV/resume construction and interview techniques to arranging job interviews and assistance with finding a teaching job.
-We have links with the TEFL community in Cádiz, Seville, Malaga and Cordoba amongst other places, as well as being part of the Oxford TEFL group, and will be able to give you lots of help and guidance in finding work both during and after the course.
+Yes – prior to graduation we conduct job workshops on a group and individual basis to help with all aspects of job seeking, from CV/resume construction and interview techniques to arranging job interviews and assistance with finding a teaching job.
+We have links with the TEFL community in Cádiz, Seville, Málaga and Córdoba amongst other places, and will be able to give you lots of help and guidance in finding work both during and after the course.
 The careers service is available to you not only during the course but throughout your TESOL career.

 Excellent.
 Successful graduates go on to obtain teaching posts in a wide range of countries immediately after completing their qualification.
 We offer as a part of the course professional development input sessions to help you make the best use of your certificate.
 The only exceptions tend to be graduates who wish to work in a relatively difficult location (due to demand, timing or regulations).

-Trainees can collect or phone or e mail for their grades on Monday after course finishes.
+You’ll be sent a breakdown of your grades on the Monday after the course finishes.
 Later you will receive two certificates.
 Trinity College awards a certificate to all successful candidates on completion of the course.
-In addition, we will award you a certificate with details of your grades, which employers often ask for.
+In addition, we will award you a certificate with details of your grades, which employers may ask for.

 Trinity Diploma in TESOL

-- Practice written and phonology exams with feedback.
+- Depending on when you are due to sit each unit, practice written and phonology exams with feedback.